 - 2 large carrots peeled

 - 1 apple diced

-Put the Brussels sprouts in a food processor, and process on high speed until finely chopped.
+- Put the Brussels sprouts in a food processor, and process using the shredding blade at high speed until finely chopped.